|

 on the opposite page.
 Lots of space travel and lots of peril!
 This is a

-Anyway, as a majority of the children are engaged with computer
+As a majority of the children are engaged with computer

 during my grade school years, inviting my friends